ezampino/mtip-tutorial/docs/lessons/Lesson3.md

 ##### [Back to Home](../index.md)

 ### Overview:

+The old chestnet: "You can please some of the people all of the time, and all of the people some of the time, but not all of the people all of the time."

 - [Deciding when GitHub is the right choice for your project](#when-to-use-github)
 - [Google Document Naming, Versioning, Deletion, and Deprecation](#google-document-naming-versioning-deletion-and-deprecation)